cloudera/hue/docs/docs-site/content/user/concept/_index.md

 ![Gist Link Preview](https://cdn.gethue.com/uploads/2021/04/gist_link_preview.png)

 #### Security
 Keeping in mind the security aspect, those Slack users who are Hue users and have the read permissions to access the query and its result will get this rich preview and result file after sharing the link.
-This mapping is currently done by checking the email prefix for Hue username.
+This mapping is currently done by checking the email prefix and its host for Hue username.

+For example, some person ‘Alice’ having a Hue account with username ‘alice’ can have read access from some Slack account only if the email prefix of that slack user is same and Hue username and the email host is same in the Hue domain i.e. **alice@gethue.com slack user** can only access **Hue user ‘alice’** on **‘demo.gethue.com’**

 ## Settings